 NAHU members are mostly small business owners, and they know all too well how the high costs of medical care and new health coverage requirements are hindering our nation's economic growth.
-When these cost drivers are combined with the myriad of new notice requirements and other compliance procedures that employers must now perform for and on behalf of their employees, it is no surprise that many companies are re-evaluating their decision to provide health coverage to employees in the future.
+When these cost drivers are combined with the myriad of new compliance requirements that employers must now perform for and on behalf of their employees, it is no surprise that many companies are re-evaluating their decision to provide health coverage to employees.
 We are very concerned that the current health reform requirements in PPACA will limit the ability of many employers to continue to be able to afford to offer health insurance coverage to their employees, and that many of the provisions of this law are actually contributing to our nation’s current economic uncertainty and limited job growth.
 Erosion of the employer-based health insurance system will make health coverage more expensive for millions of Americans and limit their reliable and efficient access to high-quality health coverage.

 To ensure that employers continue to invest in their employees' healthcare needs in the years ahead, NAHU believes that many of the new health reform requirements that are discouraging employer-sponsored coverage should be addressed quickly.
 NAHU would like to see a number of targeted improvements to the current health reform law to make it much more employer-friendly and spur job development rather than hinder it.